AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/quickstart.md

     args = listOf("-y", "src/main/yaml/$simulation.yml")
 }
 ```
-[Gradle](https://gradle.org) has a special task to run a Java class from the build script: `JavaExec`.
+Gradle has a special task to run a Java class from the build script: `JavaExec`.
 We can create our custom task of type `JavaExec` and configure it to launch our simulation.
 In order to make it work, we need to do two more things:
 - specify the Alchemist main class, which is `it.unibo.alchemist.Alchemist`
 - explicit the classpath, or java won't be able to find all the classes needed

 This is what we do in the first two lines of code, and it is sufficient to successfully start Alchemist.
 Now, to make it run our simulation we need to launch the simulator with proper arguments.
 To run a simulation we can rely on the `-y` option followed by the path to the simulation file.
-For further information about the supported options see the [command line interface](#command-line-interface) (or run the simulator with the `-h` or `--help` option).
+For further information about the supported options see the [command line interface](#command-line-interface) (or run the simulator with `-h` or `--help` option).
 Alchemist simulations are contained in *.yml files, more information about how to write such simulations can be found [here](yaml.md).
 Let's suppose the `$simulation` variable contains the name of our simulation file, which is located in the `src/main/yaml/` folder, what we want to do is to run Alchemist with the following arguments:
 ```bash
 -y src/main/yaml/$simulation.yml
 ```